 Appendix 1-E. AHRQ Toolkit Component Formatting

 This section includes guidance on clearance, surveys, printing and duplication, and posting on the AHRQ website.
 It also provides guidance on disclaimers, copyright permissions, and the use of AHRQ trademarks.
 It provides tips on editorial style and an overview of the editorial process that occurs once a document is received at AHRQ’s Office of Communications (OC).
 This section also provides instructions for PowerPoint presentations, audio and video products, and toolkits and includes general specifications for other documents.

 Products that are newsworthy, controversial, or part of a public education campaign require a U.S. Department of Health and Human Services (HHS) clearance using an internal HHS platform called the Strategic Communications Plan.
 AHRQ has very few products that need Strategic Communication Plans; however, if a product does require one, the OC managing editor assigned to the product will assist with developing and then submitting the Strategic Communications Plan to HHS.

-Contractors who collect information from the public other than the minimum needed to provide a service must work through their AHRQ project officer to gain Office of Management and Budget (OMB) approval for the information collection.
+Contractors who collect information from the public other than the minimum needed to provide a service must work through their AHRQ project officer to gain Office of Management and Budget (OMB) clearance for the information collection.
 OMB clearance is needed for information collection activities including: research projects (surveys, interviews, questionnaires, epidemiology studies, health risk factor assessments, program evaluations, focus groups) and administrative activities (forms, reporting requirements, program management functions, customer review and input).
 Clearance must be requested for any situation where 10 or more respondents are involved and the questions are standardized in nature.
-OMB approval is not needed for surveys of federal employees or for surveys involving fewer than 10 participants.
+OMB approval is not needed for surveys of Federal employees.

 OMB approval is needed to collect information or feedback from users for surveys or evaluations, regardless of how the information is collected (website, email, or paper).
 The contractor must post a notice at the point of collection with the OMB approval number and a statement on the process of collection.